dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Billing/Accounting
 ------------------
-Accounting information is either stored in a text file or in a PostgreSQL database by the billing cell usually started in the httpdDomain [domain](#domain).
+Accounting information is either stored in a text file or in a PostgreSQL database by the billing cell usually started in the [domain](#domain) httpdDomain.
 This is described in [Chapter 15, The billing Service](config-billing.md).

 Pool Manager
 ------------
-The pool manager is the [cell](#cell) running in the dCacheDomain [domain](#domain).
+The pool manager is the [cell](#cell) running in the [domain](#domain) dCacheDomain.
 It is a central component of a dCache instance and decides which pool is used for an incoming request.

 Cost Module
 ------------